Workshops we Offer on AI’s Impact in 2026

 Those that ‘understand the significance of this change - and act on it first - will be at a considerable advantage’ Ethan Mollick, HBR.

-Learning to Love the Bot™ Strategic Challenges of AI and Chatbots For Boards and Management - a one-hour presentation, or more extended workshop, to spark in-depth board or management strategic conversations about the challenges that AI and chatbots now present.
-Tech companies are obviously hyping the numerous positive opportunities of AI.
-But boards and management also need to grapple with the fact that AI may massively disrupt, and in some cases virtually eliminate, certain types of business models.
-Boards and management are already working on leveraging AI within their current operations.
-But they also need to focus on how AI will transform their current markets and whether AI may reduce or eliminate their customer base sooner rather than later.
-We have identified 14 ways in which AI is likely to impact on society, and boards and management need to understand the social trends and reactions that maybe unleashed by the AI chatbots revolution.
+Strategic Challenges of AI For Boards and Management in 2026 - a one-hour presentation, or more extended workshop, to spark in-depth board or management strategic conversations about the challenges that AI is now presenting as it moves into its next wave.
+AI has a lot of offer but boards and management also need to grapple with the fact that AI may massively disrupt, and in some cases virtually eliminate, certain types of business models.
+Boards and management are already fully engaged in leveraging AI within their current operations.
+But they also need to focus on how AI in 2026 will transform their current markets and whether AI’s deepening penetration may reduce or eliminate their customer base sooner rather than later.
+We have identified 14 ways in which you need to understand AI’s impacts.
+We provoke discussion on these in our workshops.

 government agencies

-Learning to Love the Bot™ What Chatbots Mean For Your Agency - a one-hour presentation (or more extended workshop) covering the 14 areas of impact that AI chatbots will have that government agencies need to be thinking about now.
-The focus is on the broad implications for your organisation, your customers or clients, your staff, the impact on your strategic positioning as an agency, and for society as a whole.
-AI chatbots are about to transform the economic, social landscape and political landscape; your agency needs to be thinking urgently about how to quickly adapt to the new AI chatbot-saturated world.
-We will also cover interesting possibilities arising from using AI chatbots to empower government clients and communities.
-This technology is changing rapidly month by month, and your organisation needs to be ready.
+Strategic Challenges of AI For Government in 2026 a one-hour presentation (or more extended workshop) covering the 14 areas of impact that AI will have in 2026 that Government Agencies need to be thinking about now.
+The focus is on the implications of the deepening AI penetration on government organizations.
+AI chatbots are about to transform the economic, social and political landscape; your agency needs to be thinking urgently about how to quickly adapt to the rapidly evolving AI environment.
+This technology is changing rapidly month by month as we move towards 2026 and your agency needs to be working through the next wave of AI rollout.

 Nonprofits and community groups

-Learning to Love the Bot™ Using Chatbots and AI To Reinvent Community - a one-hour presentation (or more extended workshop) covering the areas of impact that AI chatbots will have on communities.
-In addition to the risks associated with chatbots and AI, they present a once-in-a-lifetime opportunity for communities to grasp these new tools for community innovation.
-The overall impact of chatbots and AI on society depends on whether prosocial actors, such as nonprofits, community groups and communities, organise around preventing social harm that may result from their introduction.
-Equally important is for community organisations and communities to rapidly explore the wide-ranging potential for using chatbots and AI for prosocial purposes.
-In this workshop, we will discuss the 14 areas of impact of chatbots and AI that we have identified.
-We will also look at a vision for communities seizing the opportunities that chatbots and AI present to build community, work on inequality and use them to help community members get access increased access to knowledge and information.
+Strategic Challenges of AI For Nonprofits and Community Groups in 2026 - a one-hour presentation (or more extended workshop) covering the 14 areas of impact that AI is having on communities as we move towards 2026.
+In addition to the risks associated with AI, they present a once-in-a-lifetime opportunity for communities to grasp new tools for community innovation.
+The overall impact of chatbots and AI on society depends on whether prosocial actors, such as nonprofits, community groups and communities, organize around preventing social harm that may result from their introduction.
+Equally important is for community organizations and communities to increase the speed of their exploration of the wide-ranging potential for using AI for prosocial purposes.
+In this workshop, we will discuss the 14 areas of impact of AI.
+We will also look at a vision for communities seizing the opportunities that AI presents to build community, work on inequality and use them to help community members get increased access to knowledge and information.

-Feedback from Learning to Love the Bot™ Workshops by Dr Paul Duignan
+Feedback from AI strategy Workshops by Dr Paul Duignan

 'Excellent.'